b2coutts/pxledit/README.md

 --------------

 You can save your file by pressing s.
 The file will be saved to the filename you passed as an argument.
-There is no indication that the file has been saved.
 You can load a file simply (and only) by passing its name as the initial command-line argument.
 The file will be overwritten if you save.